roncoa/SimRacingController/docs/wiring.md

 C --- Common/GND
 SW -- Button (optional)

+Notes:
-All pins should be set to INPUT_PULLUP
+- All pins configured as INPUT_PULLUP
+- No external resistors needed if using internal pull-ups
+- Optional capacitors for additional debouncing
+- Supports up to 4x resolution
 ```

 ### Connection Diagram